Ministry of Mines (India)

 The Ministry of Mines is the ministry in the Government of India.
 The ministry functions as the primary body for the formulation and administration of laws relating to mines in India.
 The head of the ministry is G. Kishan Reddy, who has been serving since June 2024.

-Functions
+Organisation

 The Ministry of Mines is responsible for surveying and exploring for minerals (other than natural gas and petroleum) that are used in mining and metallurgy.
 It searches for non-ferrous metals including: aluminium, copper, zinc, lead, gold, nickel, etc. for administration of Mines and Minerals (Development and Regulation) Act, 1957 (MMDR Act) in respect of all mines and minerals other than coal and lignite.
 There is one attached office, one subordinate office, three public sector undertakings (PSUs), three autonomous bodies, and additional agencies working under the support of the Ministry of Mines.